ClickCease

 Get tested as soon as possible for STDs if you suspect you might be pregnant or know you are.
 Chlamydia can result in eye infections and pneumonia in your infant.

-While prenatal testing is safe, it should be carried out as soon as possible to prevent harmful effects and start any necessary therapy.
+While prenatal testing is safe, it should be done immediately to prevent harmful effects and start any necessary therapy.

 Totally confidential.
 Fast, nearby, and affordable services can help you and your partner stay safe.
 Totally confidential.
 FDA-Approved/Cleared.
 Results within 24 to 48 hours